About the Program

 Do you have any applications in the summer?

-We don’t advertise a summer application; however, if we have available spots that didn’t get filled from our spring applications, then we will open it up again in the summer.
+If we have available spots that didn’t get filled from our spring applications, then summer applications will accepted.
 Applications will typically be due in mid-July ONLY if there are available spots.
-Students applying in the summer will start the program in the fall if accepted.
+Students applying in the summer will start the program in the fall if accepted and there is room.

 Can I still apply even if my GPA is less than 2.25?